 The BEC exam is actually made up of three distinct levels, which are themselves divided into four distinct parts.
 Depending on an applicant’s English abilities, they can sit for the Preliminary, Vantage, or Higher level certification.
 Regardless of the level in question, all aspects of the BEC exam have a Reading, Writing, Listening, and Speaking components, although in the Business English Certificate Preliminary certification the Reading and Writing aspects are combined into one section.

 So if all three levels assess the same things, why bother separating them?
 Well, despite the fact that all four sections are evenly weighted (at 25% each) throughout the BEC system, the emphasis placed on various aspects of English proficiency varies at the different levels of certification.
 For example, combined Reading and Writing section of the BEC Preliminary exam is allotted only 90 minutes total, while at the Higher level the writing section alone is given 70 minutes for the same number of tasks.
-These recent changes to the BEC assessment level are designed to reflect the increasing standards used to assess responses at each level and to better correspond to the “Can Do Statements ” laid out by the CEFR.

 There are computer and paper versions of the BEC test.
 Some centres will only offer one version.
 The speaking test is always an interview with an examiner.
 Regardless of the format or level however, the speaking component will always be assessed by an administrator in small group (2 on 2) setting.